BathroomEpiphanies/costar_keyboard/README.md

 ## Intentions

-One goal of this project is to make a keyboard firmware as simple (within reason) as possible.
+One goal of this project is to make a keyboard firmware for ATmega32U2 based daughter boards as simple (within reason) as possible.
 It is supposed to be a first introduction to how a keyboard works.

 Features will be limited to the following topics
 * Basic keyboard (nothing mouse or other devices)